evan-narayan/voithos/docs/migrations/windows-conversion.md

 Open the run window and execute `diskmgmt.msc`.
 Ensure that the disks to be converted are in the offline state.

-Open Powershell as an administrator:
+Open PowerShell as an administrator:

 ```ps1